palantirnet/field_creator/README.md

-This is a stub README that should eventually contain instructions for installing Field Creator with Drush Rush.
+This is the Drush Rush job for installing a test Drupal site that uses Field Creator module.
+It builds off a very small .make file.

+For documentation on how to use Drush Rush, see http://palantirnet.github.io/rush/